How To Talk To Your Loved One If You See Signs Of Nursing Home Abuse

 What To Do If Your Loved One Has Been Abused

-If you suspect or identify abuse, speak with your loved one’s caregivers, physicians, nurses and their supervisors and report any abuse or neglect to local law enforcement and the Alabama Department of Senior Services.
-In addition to taking these steps, it’s a good idea to contact a personal injury attorney who is well-versed in elder law and can advise you on steps to take to protect your loved one’s rights and help them find justice.
+If you recognize signs of nursing home abuse or neglect, speak with your loved one’s caregivers, physicians, nurses, and their supervisors.
+You may also report any abuse or neglect to local law enforcement and the Alabama Department of Senior Services.
+In addition to taking these steps, it’s a good idea to contact a personal injury attorney who is well versed in elder law and can advise you on what to do to protect your loved one’s rights and help them find justice.

-If you suspect that a loved one’s injuries or death was caused by nursing home abuse, our compassionate personal injury attorneys at Moore Law Firm can help you hold responsible parties accountable and recover maximum compensation for the damage that has been done.
+If you suspect that a loved one’s injuries or death was caused by nursing home abuse, our compassionate personal injury lawyers at Moore Law Firm can help you hold responsible parties accountable and recover maximum compensation for the damage that has been done.
 Call 251-445-7602 or contact us online to schedule a consultation.